FSRS vs SM-2 for Chess: Why FSRS Wins by 20-30%

 Chess openings form deeply interdependent trees.
 A single choice on move three shapes the playable options five moves later, and one memory lapse collapses the line.
 A serious club-level repertoire typically runs to a few thousand position cards once transpositions and opponent sidelines are included.
 The following four properties of FSRS map directly onto these demands.

-1. Personalization Between Forced and Strategic Positions
+1. Personalisation Between Forced and Strategic Positions

-Some positions stabilize fast in your memory once understood, because the only correct continuation is forced.
+Some positions stabilise fast in your memory once understood, because the only correct continuation is forced.
 Others remain fragile for weeks because several plausible-looking moves exist and only one is best.
 FSRS learns which is which for you; SM-2 applies the same multipliers to both.

 2. Escape from Ease Hell on Sharp Lines